-Currently, the ICI boasts several vibrant programs including the Interspiritual Contemplative Groups, the Atlanta Interfaith Leaders Fellowship, and its flagship program, World Pilgrims, and its derivative, Interfaith Immersion.
+Currently, the ICI boasts several vibrant programs including the Interspiritual Contemplative Groups, the Atlanta Interfaith Leaders Fellowship, its flagship program, World Pilgrims, and its derivative, Interfaith Immersion.
 The ICI acts as an umbrella organization for these programs and works with other area interfaith organizations to further inter-religious understanding and build peace.
 The ICI maintains partnerships with other local interfaith organizations, a list that includes Peace by Peace High School Program and the Faith Alliance of Metro Atlanta.
 The ICI is governed by a Board of Directors and several of its members are affiliated with these partner organizations.
 Other current board members include professors, an attorney, religious leaders, and a retired business executive.

 The Reverend Wayne Smith, founder of the Friendship Force, launched the World Pilgrims program in 2002 when he led an interfaith group of Jews, Muslims, and Christians to Turkey.
 Imam El-Amin was among the forty-five religious and community leaders who participated in the inaugural trip.
 He and Swanson re-located the program to ICI in 2004 after Rev. Smith’s death.
 The initial World Pilgrims cohort developed “A Declaration of Principles,” a document that acknowledges the “current state of relations among our faith communities [as] strained by misunderstanding and animosity,” and affirms the need to remain “faithful and passionate about our own traditions…[as] critical to the continued vibrancy of religious and community life.”
 The signers of the Declaration of Principles pledge to “[m]ove beyond acknowledgement and tolerance and engage in education and exploration of both our common ground and our differences, in order to remove or minimize misunderstandings, misconceptions, myths and stereotypes,” create safe spaces for deep sharing, and to support one another in the building of “interfaith dialogue and cooperation.”
 The signers—and those who participate in the program after them—resolve to “…hold each other accountable to upholding these principles in the same spirit of friendship and love shared on [the] pilgrimage” and to invite other people of faith “to join this movement to build communities guided by God’s Word, Grace and Peace.”

-As of 2019, there has been 27 pilgrimages and there is over 500 alumni of the World Pilgrims program.
+As of 2019, there have been 27 pilgrimages and there are over 500 alumni of the World Pilgrims program.
 They become ICI associates who share their experience of the pilgrimage with congregations and groups in Greater Atlanta.
 In 2018, ICI hosted a World Pilgrims reunion, in which participants from past trips shared reflections and highlights, and a new board member, and alumni, was selected to serve on ICI’s board.
 If they have not done so already, all ICI board members are required, in their first year of serving, to be a participant of either the World Pilgrim Program or of the Interfaith Immersion Program.
 The World Pilgrims Program is also the subject of an Emmy Award winning documentary film, “A Spiritual Journey to Turkey” (2006).
 To date, pilgrimages have taken place in over ten countries including Spain, Israel, Jordan, Egypt, Turkey, Morocco, and South Africa.

 Leaders of ICI recognize that not everyone can afford to go on an international interfaith excursion, yet they are committed to offering individuals the opportunity to experience meaningful interfaith exchange.
 The Interfaith Immersion Program, affectionately referred to as “backyard pilgrimages,” allows participants to engage with practitioners of the five major world religions—Judaism, Islam, Buddhism, Hinduism, and Christianity—in one weekend.
-No passports needed, these pilgrims stay local by visiting communities in Greater Atlanta often during times of public worship.
+No passports needed, these pilgrims stay local by visiting faith communities in Greater Atlanta often during times of public worship.
 Much like their World Pilgrim counterparts, alumni of the Interfaith Immersion Program stay connected to the ICI by becoming a part of the Interfaith Speaker’s Bureau, a group of associates at the ready to speak to congregations and community groups about their transformative experiences.
 Though anyone is welcome to take part in the Interfaith Immersion Program, ICI has also led Interfaith Immersions with specific local groups.
 For example, as of 2019, there have been 6 immersions that took 120 public service officers to houses of worship in their counties.